observablehq/framework/examples/data-loaders/docs/r.md

 The data loader below (`penguin-mlr.zip.R`) reads in the [penguins data](https://journal.r-project.org/articles/RJ-2022-020/) from a local file, performs multiple linear regression, then outputs multiple files (with model estimates and predictions) as a ZIP archive.

-Create a file in your project source root, with the .zip.R double extension (for example, `docs/my-data.zip.R`), then paste the R code below to get started.
+Create a file in your project source root with the .zip.R double extension (for example, `docs/data/my-data.zip.R`), then paste the R code below to get started.

 ```r
 # Attach required packages (must be installed)